Using diagnostic tests to gauge your learner's level

 - Set a time limit for your assessments by entering the number of minutes allowed to complete the test.
 When the time limit of the assessment elapses, it will automatically save and close.

-- Decide whether to Allow multiple attempts at this exam, and if so, how many attempts are allowed.
-You will also be asked to choose whether child's last attempt or best attempt will be used to determine their grade.
+- Decide whether to Allow multiple attempts at this exam and if so, how many attempts are allowed.
+You will also be asked to choose whether a child's last attempt or best attempt will be used to determine their grade.

 - Choose whether to Require students to enter an access code to start the test.
 This code will only be visible to you, and your children will be required to enter the code to begin the assessment.
 This means you can prevent your child from sitting the assessment until you are ready to monitor them.